-Since January, I’ve been leading a group of ladies through a study called “Live a Praying Life” by Jennifer Kennedy Dean.
-It is transforming our prayer lives and our understanding of God.
-In Week Ten, Jennifer explains that many believers become discouraged with prayer because they have a misguided understanding of faith.
+In her amazing Bible study “Live a Praying Life,” Jennifer Kennedy Dean, Jennifer explains that many believers become discouraged with prayer because they have a misguided understanding of faith.

 Many of us mistakenly think that faith is “believing real hard.”
 If we believe hard enough then God will do what we want Him to do.
 Heal our spouse.
 Save our friend.
 Provide a job.
 Then when things don’t turn out like we want our assumption is that God doesn’t care or that God doesn’t answer prayer.

 The problem with this thinking is that we’ve put our “faith” in an outcome instead of in our all-knowing, all-powerful God.
 Jennifer clarifies the issue:

 Faith is not knowing how God will bring His will into being; faith is knowing that God will bring His will into being.

 Those three faithful friends – Shadrach, Meshach, and Abednego – demonstrate what it looks like to have faith in God and not an outcome.
 When the Babylonian authorities ordered these Israelite captives to bow down and worship King Nebuchadnezzar’s golden statue or be thrown in the fiery furnace, they put their faith firmly in God.

 “If we are thrown into the blazing furnace, the God we serve is able to save us from it, and He will rescue us from your hand, O king.
 But even if He does not, we want you to know, O king, that we will no serve your gods or worship the image of gold you have set up.”
 Daniel 3:17-18, NIV

 These words grab my heart.
 They are one of the boldest declarations in all of Scripture.
 “Our God is able!
 But even if He does not…”